High School Students

 - The library does not charge fines but borrowing privileges will be blocked when a high school user has overdue books or library debt.

 - If items are not renewed or returned by the due date bills will be issued for those items that are at least 45 days overdue.
 The bill will include the replacement cost and a $15 non-refundable billing fee per item.
-It items are returned to the Library within two months after a bill has been issued, a waiver of the replacement charge(s) may be requested but the non-refundable billing fee(s) will not be waived.
-Please note that water damage cannot be repaired and requires that those items be replaced.
-Bills will be issued to customers returning water damaged items.
+If items are returned to the Library within two months after a bill has been issued, a waiver of the replacement charge(s) may be requested but the non-refundable billing fee(s) will not be waived.
+Please note that water damage cannot be repaired and requires that those items be replaced and bills will be issued to customers returning water damaged items.

 High School students authorized to use the Library are subject to all policies and regulations of the Library.
 Failure to adhere to these policies will result in revocation of checkout and use privileges.